rohanwright/ha-pisignage/readme.md

 4. If two-factor authentication is enabled on your account, you'll be prompted to enter your OTP code
 5. Click "Submit" to connect

+### Configuration Options

+After initial setup, you can configure additional options:

+1. Go to Home Assistant → Settings → Devices & Services
+2. Find the PiSignage integration and click "Configure"
+3. You can set the following options:
+   - **Ignore CEC Functionality**: Select players for which CEC functionality should be disabled.
+Use this option if your player reports CEC support, but you want to ignore it for control purposes.

 ## Two-Factor Authentication

 This integration supports two-factor authentication (2FA) for PiSignage accounts that have it enabled.
 If your account has 2FA enabled: